-INSENSITIVITY DISCRIMINATION INTIMIDATION Definition: Showing a lack of feeling or concern for others because of actual or perceived difference of race, color, Definition: Purposeful unjust or prejudicial treatment of someone due to their actual or perceived race, color, religion, Definition: Words and actions directed toward the actual or perceived race, color, religion, national origin, ancestry, mental or national origin, ancestry, mental or physical disability, sexual orientation, gender or gender identity. physical disability, sexual orientation, gender or gender identity of another individual constitute intimidation when such words and actions have the purpose or effect of interfering with a student's educational performance, or creating an unwelcome, intimidating, hostile or offensive educational environment.
+INSENSITIVITY DISCRIMINATION INTIMIDATION Definition: Showing a Definition: Purposeful Definition: Words and lack of feeling or concern unjust or prejudicial actions directed toward the for others because of treatment of someone due to actual or perceived race, actual or perceived their actual or perceived color, religion, national difference of race, color, race, color, religion, origin, ancestry, mental or religion, national origin, ancestry, mental or physical disability, sexual orientation, gender or gender identity. national origin, ancestry, mental or physical disability, sexual orientation, gender or gender identity. physical disability, sexual orientation, gender or gender identity of another individual constitute intimidation when such words and actions have the purpose or effect of interfering with a student's educational performance, or creating an unwelcome, intimidating, hostile or offensive educational environment. -- -- --